bellowswang/bellowswang.github.io/_pages/about.md

 Presentations
 ======
 * "Using mobile internet usage behavior data to understand travel behavior."
-TRAIL Congress 2017.
+[TRAIL Congress](http://rstrail.nl/new/phd-congress-2017/), 2017.
 * "Understanding multiday activity patterns based on mobile internet usage behavior."
-[NetMob](http://netmob.org/) 2017.
+[NetMob](http://netmob.org/), 2017.
 * "Using public transport smart card data to model location choice of after-work activity: An application to Shanghai."
-TRAIL Congress 2016.
+[TRAIL Congress](http://rstrail.nl/new/congress-2016/), 2016.
 * "Use of mobile phone data for planning a road network: Application to the country of Senegal."
-[EWGT](http://www.ewgt.org/) 2015.
+[EWGT](http://www.ewgt.org/), 2015.
 * "National and regional road network optimization for Senegal using mobile phone data."
-[NetMob](http://netmob.org/) 2015.
+[NetMob](http://netmob.org/), 2015.

 Activity and services
 ======